build-your-own-internet/byoi/future/name-resolution/003-nr-authoritative-server/README.md

 Ok, there's a lot of information in that `dig` output.
 First, let's acknowledge that the dig output is a bit of a mystery wrapped in an engima.
 Why are there `;`s at the beginning of every line?
 Who knows?
 Who cares?

 But... this is the most commonly used tool for diagnosing DNS configurations.
 So, we're gonna use it.
 Let's take second to understand the basics of it.
 We'll pull out some particularly useful things to note.
-Future `dig` output for this chapter will have more sections to it.
-We'll discuss what's happening in those sections when they become relevant.
+We'll DIG (:D) into `dig` output further in this chapter as more sections become relevant.

 > ;; ->>HEADER<<- opcode: QUERY, status: NOERROR, id: 62982